Apple AirPods Pro 3 vs Sony WF-1000XM5: which wireless earbuds should you buy?

 Apple has refined the familiar AirPods Pro design for the third generation, analysing over 10,000 3D ear scans to optimise the fit.

 Each earbud is slightly smaller than its predecessor, with Apple claiming the geometry is specifically shaped to better match ear contours.
-The package includes five eartip sizes – including a new XXS option – which, in typical Apple confidence, aim to deliver the most stable and best-fitting AirPods... ever!
-We shall see.
+The package includes five eartip sizes, including a new XXS option, and with updated eartip material.

-The Sony WF-1000XM5 takes a dramatically different approach, shrinking approximately 25 per cent compared to their predecessors while becoming 20 per cent lighter.
+The Sony WF-1000XM5 take a dramatically different approach, shrinking approximately 25 per cent compared to their predecessors while becoming 20 per cent lighter.

-The result is a sleek, glossy design with smooth lines and subtle curves that look distinctly premium.
+The result is a sleek, glossy design with smooth lines and subtle curves that look distinctly premium, although they are heavier than the AirPods.

 The Sony earbuds feature a mostly glossy plastic exterior with a textured matte finish on the touch control surfaces, though this smooth design can make extraction from the charging case somewhat tricky.

-In our testing, the Sony WF-1000XM5 proved comfortable for extended listening sessions, though the fit isn't quite as secure as some rivals.
+In our testing, the Sony WF-1000XM5 proved comfortable, though the fit isn't quite as secure as some rivals due to the heavier body.
 The polyurethane tips create a good seal when positioned correctly, but lack the 'grippiness' that would prevent them moving.
+Some on the review team also found the material of the eartips to be quite hard and fatiguing on the ears over long listening sessions.

 AirPods Pro 3 vs Sony WF-1000XM5: sound quality